Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 ![Bed main structure](/img/re/furnitures/captain_bed/structure.jpg)

 ### Dimensionning ###
-Once the general structure in mind, all the parts have to be dimensioned (mainly, deifining the thicknesses), which is quite difficult.
+Once having the general structure in mind, all the parts have to be dimensioned (mainly, deifining the thicknesses), which is quite difficult.
 In practice, in involves looking in archive, browsing other similar designs and more notably interviewing many woodworkers to converge to something that might be OK (no way to know before testing it).

 Same goes for the wood species selection, a very though problem when taking into account resistance, weight, availability, esthetics and cost!
 Some part of the structure was validated through mechanical computing (ex: how much central deformation for a slat 0,8m long, 3cm square section, when supporting 100 kg?).
 Such computing was very long and painfull to do, as first one has to find the mechanical properties of a given wood species (density, elasticity, etc.), then configure an available generic mechanical software.
-**I really lacked a tool to roughly simulate mechanical aspects to help me validate/refine the choices**. in the end, most thicknesses are 30 mm for very strong parts, 24 mm for strong parts, and 20 mm for drawers.
+In the end, most thicknesses are 30 mm for very strong parts, 24 mm for strong parts, and 20 mm for drawers.

+**A tool to roughly simulate mechanical aspects to help validate/refine the choices would have been of great help**.

 ### Joinery design ###
-I decided to use traditionnal joinery, for durabilism, and because the requirment to be dismountable limits gluing a lot, which in turns require mechanically stronger joins.
+I decided to use traditionnal joinery, for durability, and because the requirment to be dismountable limits gluing a lot, which in turns require mechanically stronger joins.
+Some of this joins were complemented by screws and bolts, which can be worked around to go full wood, but are a very practical and reliable way to apply adjustable tension.

-Designing joins was an absolute pain, sa dismountability has to be taken into account.
+Designing joins was an absolute pain, as dismountability has to be taken into account.
-Basically classical woodworking joins limit the degree of freedom of two pieces to 1 or 2 degree (at least a translation, sometime a rotation).
+Basically classical woodworking joins limit the degree of freedom of two pieces to 1 or 2 degree (at least a translation, sometimes a rotation).
-While in theory simple, sturdiness and simplicity of the joins have to be taken into account, as well as hyperstatism (what happens when wood expands by 5%?)
+While in theory simple, sturdiness and simplicity of the joins have to be taken into account, as well as hyperstatism (what happens when wood expands by 5%, or something is off by 1 mm?).

-To complicate matter, several joins may have an identical locking effect, but very different durability.
+To complicate matter, several typ of joins may have an identical locking effect, but very different durability.
 This is clearly an optimisation process, as shown by the mental gym one has to perform to imagine how things get together.
 ![bed disassembly](/img/re/furnitures/captain_bed/disassembly/bed_disassembly.jpg)

-**I would clearly have benefited from some digital help, to choose join type but also to dimension joins**, as the joins became so complicated I had to manually draw a graph of things to keep tracks of work.
+**Some digital help would have been greatly beenficial, to choose join type but also to dimension joins**, as the joins became so complicated I had to manually draw a graph of things to keep tracks of work.
 ![Graph of joins](/img/re/furnitures/captain_bed/graph_of_joins.jpg)

 ## Fabrication ##